galaxyproject/gxadmin/docs/README.query.md

 ## query workflow-connections

-query workflow-connections -  The connections of tools, from output to input, in the latest (or all) versions of user workflows
+query workflow-connections -  The connections of tools, from output to input, in the latest (or all) versions of user workflows (tool_predictions)

 **SYNOPSIS**